blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

    | `geofence_lon` | `0.0` | Longitude of the job-site geofence center (decimal degrees, –180 to 180).
 Must be set together with `geofence_lat` and `geofence_radius_m`. |
    | `geofence_radius_m` | `0` | Radius in meters.
 When all three geofence parameters (`geofence_lat`, `geofence_lon`, `geofence_radius_m`) are non-zero and in range, the Notecard monitors the device's position against the fence center and triggers a `_track.qo` event when the equipment leaves the site.
 A change to any of the three values (including radius alone) is detected on the next device wake and re-applied.
 Setting to 0 clears an active fence on the next wake.
 No-op if no fence was previously configured. |

-6. **Configure routes.** Add one [route](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) for `equip_event.qo` (state-change events, low volume, immediate delivery to billing or dispatch) and a second for `equip_summary.qo` (rolling summary window notes, delivered to a utilization dashboard or historian).
+6. **Configure routes.** Add one [route](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) for `equip_event.qo` (state-change events, low volume, immediate delivery to billing or dispatch) and a second for `equip_summary.qo` (rolling summary window Notes, delivered to a utilization dashboard or historian).
 A third route on `_track.qo` handles geofence-exit location breadcrumbs.
 Separating the Notefiles at source means different routing urgencies without any filter logic in the route itself.

 ### What to expect in Notehub